 Plus, it's a great way to use more pictures from that über expensive photo shoot from 2014 that didn't make it to my website!

-With this training, people will start noticing your biz and brand, and you don't even need anything else other than your phone!
+With this training, people will start noticing your biz and brand, and you don't even need any fancy software, like Photoshop!

 By being intentional with your branding, you start training people to be able to recognize your work, whether it's a picture of food, a paragraph of writing, or certain colours.
 They'll think of you, and when they're thinking of you, they're more likely to buy from you.